VLety/fastApiProject/README.md

 > * Tech description: FastAPI & Swagger UI (with automatic interactive documentation), SQLite3 database, OAuth2 authorization with Password (and hashing), Bearer with JWT tokens together with Role-based access control (RBAC) permissions model.

 > [!TIP]
-> This solution is presented in the most simple to learn form without using Docker technology or a full-fledged WSGI HTTP Server such as Gunicorn.
-We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework and this is sufficient for PoC, Prototyping or even MVP purpose.
-[Read more](https://fastapi.tiangolo.com/deployment/concepts/#deployments-concepts) About FastAPI recommended deployment.
+> This solution is presented in the most easy-to-learn form without using Docker delivery technology or an additional full-fledged WSGI HTTP server such as Gunicorn or Redis to support caching.
+We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework with NGINX as a proxy server.
+And this deployment option will be sufficient for PoC, Prototype, MVP or even production environment purposes.
+[Read more](https://fastapi.tiangolo.com/deployment/concepts/#deployments-concepts) about FastAPI recommended deployment.

 > [!NOTE]
 > What is the difference between [WSGI](https://wsgi.tutorial.codepoint.net/intro) and [ASGI](https://asgi.readthedocs.io/en/latest/) server interface specification?
 In simple words: WSGI is synchronous, handling one request at a time, and blocking execution until processing is complete.
 ASGI is asynchronous, handling multiple requests concurrently without blocking other requests.